 At this time, all violations, but one, have been corrected.

-The city is working with the property owner and the State to ensure that the remaining violation is resolved in the timeliest manner possible.
+Northglenn is working with the state to ensure the remaining violation is resolved in the timeliest manner possible.

-It is anticipated that this issue will be resolved by June 30, 2020.
+It is anticipated that this issue will be resolved by December 31, 2021.